 Now, on to my blog:

 I was complaining to my son about my washing machine conking out and needing to buy a new one.
-I bemoaned having to search for a replacement online, having to call different appliance stores to check their stock, having to stay home to get the delivery, and on and on.
+I bemoaned having to search for a replacement online, having to call different appliance stores to check their stock, having to stay home to get the delivery, and figuring out how to use it.
 He listened patiently and then put it all in perspective.